“A friendly, creative, environment for learning together”

 What a great day we all had!
 Here is what we got up to…

-In Art we used clay to make pinch pots.
+In Art we used clay to make coil pots.
 We collected natural materials from the garden and used these to decorate our pots.
 We took inspiration from the Sheffield Artist Penny Withers.

 Week 2

-This week our Science focus was mini-beast habitats – we thought about WHY a mini-beast would choose to live in a certain environment.
+This week in Science we learnt about micro–habitats and what animals would live in these places.
+We thought about why a mini-beast would choose to live in a certain habitat.

 Week 3